meshy/framewirc/README.md

 ### Handling commands from the network

-When the `Connection` receives a message, the `Client` will send that message (and itself) to every one of its `handers` in turn.
+When the `Connection` receives a message, the `Client` will send that message (and itself) to every one of its `handlers` in turn.
 This allows them to make a decision about how they will deal with the message.

 As most of your handlers will not need to deal with every message that comes